The Irish Rovers: Rover Records and touring

 In 1993, the band formed their own record company, Rover Records, which allowed them artistic freedom that as a younger band they could not afford.
 George Millar continues to write songs for the band, with Rover Records producing their last sixteen albums including Celtic Collection, Come Fill Up Your Glasses, Down by the Lagan Side, Still Rovin' After All These Years, and their Greatest Hits albums, 40 Years a-Rovin', and The Irish Rovers's Gems.
 Their Irish homeland continues to be the primary subject of their music, as in "Erin's Green Isle", "I'll Return", "Dear Little Shamrock Shore", "Dunluce Castle", "Home to Bantry Bay", "The Dublin Pub Crawl", and "Gracehill Fair".
-Recently, their recording of "Drunken Sailor" reached a younger audience on YouTube.

 In 2010, The Irish Rovers marked their 45th anniversary with the release of the CD Gracehill Fair, which won a local music award on their home base of Vancouver Island.

-The band returned to the World Music charts in 2011 with their album, Home in Ireland.
+The band returned to the World Music charts in 2011 with their album Home in Ireland.

-In 2012, their single, "The Titanic", released from their Drunken Sailor album, focused attention on Belfast and the Harland and Wolff shipyard that had built the Titanic a century before.
+In 2012, their single "The Titanic", released from their Drunken Sailor album, focused attention on Belfast and the Harland and Wolff shipyard that had built the Titanic a century before.
 After the song, and accompanying video made headlines in Belfast, Northern Ireland, it was also featured in a Canadian documentary for the CBC which aided in returning the credit of building the ship to the Northern Ireland shipyards of Belfast.
 The album was produced in response to YouTube activity.